 Photo credit: DTK Austin Styling

-Two years ago, I moved from a tiny bedroom in Stoneybatter with no wardrobe and my bed up a ladder (yes, really, but an excellent housemate and seriously great kitchen made up for it) to where I now live: a great two-bedroom house with a beautiful back garden.
+It’s fair to say, there was a time when wardrobe weeding was not high on my agenda.
+Six years ago, I moved from a tiny bedroom in Stoneybatter, with no wardrobe and my bed up a ladder (yes, really, but an excellent housemate and seriously great kitchen made up for it) to where I now live: a great two-bedroom house with a beautiful back garden.

 With this dream rental home came that most rare of assets: an enormous wardrobe.
 Seriously, this baby was big: it occupied one entire wall of our large double bedroom, contained three clothing rails and more shelves than I could count.
 And it wasn’t enough: at one stage, I had that monster wardrobe full to the brim, with the overspill taking up the two wardrobes in the spare bedroom.

-So I did what I should have done years previously and I streamlined: I brought roughly three wardrobes’ worth of jeans, dresses, jackets, skirts and shoes to Siopaella, to have them consigned.
+So I did what I should have done years previously and I commenced my first foray into wardrobe weeding: I brought roughly three wardrobes’ worth of jeans, dresses, jackets, skirts and shoes to Siopaella, a consignment store in Temple Bar, to resell them.

-Today, I have two wardrobes full of clothing.
-I own six sweaters, two cardigans, four coats (a leather jacket, a warm pink winter coat and a leopard-print beige coat that always gets complimented), four skirts, about eight pairs of jeans, maybe 10 tops and around 12 dresses.
-My shoes number 16 pairs.
+Today, I have one wardrobe of clothing.
+I own about 10 jumpers, four coats (a leather jacket, a cobalt blue double-breasted summer blazer, two long duster-style coats and a raincoat), two skirts, about six pairs of jeans, maybe 20 tops (14 of which are T-shirts) and maybe three dresses.
+My shoes number 16 pairs (and 12 of those are runners).

 My one remaining weakness, I’ll confess, is the one thing Siopaella doesn’t accept – and, quite possibly, something I don’t really need – sportswear.
 What can I say?
 It never goes out of style, and it’s really comfortable, thanks to all that Lycra.